-Describe what you want to see.
-The MJ bot goes out and finds images that are like what you have described and combines them uniquely and artistically.
-What you get is more than a simple composite.
-Midjourney is an AI image creator.
-You get an entirely new creation!
+You simply describe what you want to see.
+Then the Midjourney bot goes out and finds images that are like what you described.
+And then it combines them uniquely and artistically.

 How to Get Midjourney

 The Midjourney multiverse opened up beta testing in July of 2022.
-Before this, you had to have an invite to get onto the platform.
-With this expanding access, everyone can try out this new world of AI art generation.
+Before, you had to have an invite to get onto the platform.
+But with expanded access, everyone can try out this new world of AI art generation.

-When you return to the Discord app, you should now have an MJ icon in the left-hand column.
+When you return to the Discord app, you should now have a Midjourney icon in the left-hand column.
 It is white with a boat icon.

 That’s it!
 You are in!
 Time to have some fun.